-There’s a growing wave of medical spa clientele: men.
+There’s a growing wave of med spa clientele: men.
 They’re hungry for Botox, body sculpting and a refuge all their own.
-And they’re seeking out male-only medspas, or “medical man caves,” where they can find whiskey, poker nights and penis procedures all in one discreet place.
+And they’re seeking out med spas just for men, or “medical man caves,” where they can find whiskey, poker nights and penis procedures all in one discreet place.

 On RealSelf, 30 percent of visitors are men.
 According to the American Society for Aesthetic Plastic Surgery’s 2017 data report, men account for 9.2 percent of all nonsurgical treatments and 7.7 percent of aesthetic surgical procedures in the U.S.

-Looking for an environment where they can practice discretion and get treatments for their specific needs, men are increasingly turning to male-focused medical spas.
-From the receptionist that greets them to the decor of the spa, male medical spas make them feel comfortable.
+Looking for an environment where they can practice discretion and get treatments for their specific needs, guys are increasingly turning to med spas just for men.
+From the receptionist that greets them to the decor of the spa, male med spas make them feel comfortable.

 We talked with three leading plastic surgeons who have medical spas for men: Dr. Stanley Okoro’s Amachi MedSpa for Men in Atlanta, Dr. Norman Rowe’s The Club House in NYC, and Dr. Grant Stevens Marina ManLand in Marina del Rey, California.